 Steve oversees several of Forth's new mobility programs and leads the coordination of Forth’s Bloomberg American Cities Climate Challenge work.
 Steve has held business development roles at a number of early-stage green businesses including ShoreBank Pacific, Flexcar (Zipcar), Green Leasing, EcoSecurities, Getaround, Stuffstr and moovel.

-Sam Starr is a Vancouver, BC based independent consultant and founder of Critical Mobility, on a mission to advance sustainable transport and cycle logistics across North America.
+Sam Starr is a Vancouver, BC based independent consultant on a mission to advance sustainable transport and cycle logistics across North America.
 He brings over a decade of experience in global and service logistics, and final mile delivery, including work for FedEx, Newgisitics, Flash Global, and US Pack Logistics.
 A recent graduate of the Master of Engineering Leadership program in Urban Systems at the University of British Columbia, Sam is passionate about sustainable cities and mobility solutions.
 Sam holds two other degrees, in both Electrical and Systems Engineering from the University of Pennsylvania.
-With a personal passion for cycling, Sam’s work experiences and interests have led him to pivot his career towards advancing sustainable transport and cycle logistics.
+With a personal passion for cycling, Sam’s work experiences and interests have led him to pivot his career towards advancing sustainable transport solutions and cycle logistics.